Ayan Kumar Bhunia

 @InProceedings{DoodleIncremental,

-author = {Ayan Kumar Bhunia and Viswanatha Reddy Gajjala and Subhadeep Koley and Rohit Kundu and
+author = {Ayan Kumar Bhunia and Viswanatha Reddy Gajjala and Subhadeep Koley and Rohit Kundu

 Aneeshan Sain and Tao Xiang and Yi-Zhe Song},